adam-katona/indirect_encoding_maml/README.md

 # Overview
-This repository containes the code for the paper: Utilizing the Untapped Potential of Indirect Encoding for Neural Networks with Meta Learning
+This repository contains the code for the paper: Utilizing the Untapped Potential of Indirect Encoding for Neural Networks with Meta Learning

 It contains:
 1. Our pytorch implementation of MAML [[1]](#1)